msjimc/circularMT/Guide/FileFormats.md

 ## GTF and GFF files

-GTF and GFF version 3.0 files have very similar formats, both start with a series of lines starting with ## or \#! that contain information on the files format version and origins: these lines are ignored.
-The remained of the file as a standard tab-delimited text format, with the final field an array of key-value pairs.
-The differences between GTF and GFF ver 3 files is limited to how the final fields is formatted with the first 8 fields the same.
+GTF and GFF version 3.0 files have very similar formats, both start with a series of lines starting with ## or \#! that contain information on the file's format version and origins: these lines are ignored.
+The remained of the file has a standard tab-delimited text format, with the final field an array of key-value pairs.
+The differences between GTF and GFF ver 3 files is limited to how the final field is formatted with the first 8 fields the same.
 The table below shows format for GTF/GFF v3 files with the final field replaced with 'Not shown'

 #### Example of common features of a GTF and GFF v3 file